MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-get-started.md

 As with all other React Native plugins, the integration experience is different for iOS and Android, so follow the setup steps depending on the platform(s) you target for your app.
 Note, if you're targeting both platforms it's recommended to create separate CodePush applications for each platform.

 If you want to see how other projects have integrated with CodePush, see the [example apps](rn-overview.md#example-apps--starters), which are provided by the community.
-Additionally, if you would like to familiarize yourself with CodePush + React Native, see the getting started videos produced by [Bilal Budhani](https://www.youtube.com/watch?v=uN0FRWk-YW8&feature=youtu.be) and [Deepak Sisodiya](https://www.youtube.com/watch?v=f6I9y7V-Ibk).
+Additionally, if you want to familiarize yourself with CodePush + React Native, see the getting started videos produced by [Bilal Budhani](https://www.youtube.com/watch?v=uN0FRWk-YW8&feature=youtu.be) and [Deepak Sisodiya](https://www.youtube.com/watch?v=f6I9y7V-Ibk).

 > [!IMPORTANT]
 > This guide assumes you have used the `react-native init` command to initialize your React Native project.
 As of March 2017, the command `create-react-native-app` can also be used to initialize a React Native project.
 If using this command, run `npm run eject` in your project's home directory to get a project very similar to what `react-native init` would've created.*